rocketlabdelta/rocketlabdelta.com/_drafts/rail-guides.md

 - Plastic nut holder e.g. [Nut Holder Kit for 1010 Rail Buttons][20] by [SMT Designs][21]
 - T-Nut on a small piece of plywood e.g. [Certify Level 1 by John Coker][22]

-There isn't a clear winner here--the best method will depend on the size, weight, and configuration.
+There isn't a clear winner here--the best method will depend on the size, weight, and configuration of the rocket.
-I like to be able to removing and replace the mounting hardware so I favor options like the T-nut and the weld nut that add metal threads to the airframe.
+I like to be able to remove and replace the mounting hardware so I favor options like the internal T-nut, weld nut, or nut holder--something that adds metal threads to the airframe.

 [^1]: You might be able to get away with one, long rail guide on a small, squat rocket but I don't think it's worth it.